Some Fock spaces with depth two action: Introduction

-In \cite{Lenczewski-Salapata-Kesten}, Lenczewski and Sa{\l}apata constructed a deformation of the free Fock space of $L^2(\mf{R}_+)$ with the inner product determined by a specific function $w(s,t)$ of two variables.
-They studied combinatorial properties of operators on this space, in particular showing that the Gaussian operators in this setting have the Kesten distribution.
-In \cite{Bozejko-Lytvynov-Meixner-I,Bozejko-Lytvynov-Meixner-II}, Bo{\.z}ejko and Lytvynov constructed, in the setting of standard triples, a Fock space based on two functions $\lambda$ and $\eta$ on $\mf{R}$.
+for a specific function $w(s,t)$ of two variables.
+They studied combinatorial properties of operators $X(f)$ on this space, in particular showing that they have the Kesten distribution.
+In \cite{Bozejko-Lytvynov-Meixner-I,Bozejko-Lytvynov-Meixner-II}, Bo{\.z}ejko and Lytvynov constructed, in the setting of standard triples, a Fock space based on the annihilation operator

+for some function $\eta$ on $\mf{R}$.
 They studied general (L{\'e}vy-type) processes on such a Fock space.
 Perhaps most importantly, they gave a characterization among these, by a certain continuity property, of what is natural to call the \emph{Free Meixner class}.
 The paper also contains several formulas for free cumulants of the distributions of such processes.
 In the second paper, they constructed a generating function for a system of polynomials (in infinitely many variables) associated to such a process in terms of certain operator-valued functions.
 Finally, in \cite{AnsFree-Meixner}, the first author studied the free Meixner states.
-Here a Fock space was based on a finite-dimensional space $\mf{R}^d$, with the inner product deformed according to a diagonal $d^2 \times d^2$ matrix $C$.
-The key results involved equations satisfied by the free cumulant generating function and the generating function for the Wick products (which can be identified with monic orthogonal polynomials in $d$ variables), as well as the constructions in which the vacuum state is tracial on the algebra of these polynomials.

-In this article, we note that the three constructions above actually have a common feature.
-Namely (to borrow the terminology from \cite{Lenczewski-Salapata-Kesten}), all three of them involve nearest-neighbor interactions on the Fock space.
-This should be compared with, on the one hand, the free Fock space, where there is no interaction between the levels of the Fock space; and, on the other hand, with the $q$-Fock space, where all levels interact with each other.
-We give a general construction of a Fock space with nearest-neighbor interactions (actually two versions of it), and show that many of the results from each of the papers above hold in this general framework.
-For completeness, we note that other approaches to the notion of quadratic Fock spaces, mostly unrelated to ours, have been considered in \cite{Sniady-SWN,Accardi-Dhahri-Quadratic,Ans-Wick-products}.
+Here the Fock space was based on a finite-dimensional space $\mf{R}^d$, and the annihilation operator is